 Writing abstracts for individual student projects

-Development of final presentations to the ATOM team & invited guests
+Development of final presentations to the ATOM team & leadership team from member organizations

+Submission of poster to a professional conference such as SC

+Weekly ATOM Technical Team Meeting to observe the real-world computational drug discovery efforts

 Daily interactions with other interns and mentors via Teams and video chats

-Weekly or biweekly job talks from ATOM team members & invited guests to give students ideas of careers in data science and computational chemistry (not determined yet)
+Weekly or biweekly job talks from ATOM team members & invited guests to give students ideas of data science careers in bioinformatics.

-Longer term: curated data, models and computer code contributions may be generated by Students, incorporated into ATOM software, and will be appropriately attributed in any future publications.
+Longer term: curated data, models and computer code contributions may be generated by students, incorporated into ATOM software, and will be appropriately attributed in any future publications.

-During this experience, students may develop curated data sets, models, code, posters and presentations.
+During this experience, students may develop curated data sets, models, code, posters, and presentations.
 Some of these results may be captured in digital notebooks and hosting sites like GitHub.
-These results may be stored within the ATOM consortium databases and shared within the ATOM consortium and its stakeholders for future work or application.
-Students may present their results with other students in the program, ATOM consortium and other stakeholders in ATOM.
+These results may be stored within the ATOM consortium databases and shared within the ATOM consortium for the future work or application.
+Students may present their results with ATOM consortium and other stakeholders in ATOM.

 Preferred experience by students: